 - Our Admissions Committee reviews all applications, which are valid for 18 months.
 Please note that the CIA does not return any materials sent as part of the admissions review process.
-Do not submit original diplomas and certificates, as they will not be returned. - The applicant's prior educational record will be evaluated according to the difficulty of the program undertaken, class rank, and grade point average.
+Do not submit original diplomas and certificates, as they will not be returned. - Students accepted to the New York or California campuses for the bachelor's or associate degree may choose to defer their enrollment for personal reasons.
+The CIA will honor first requests as long as the student's new start date is within 12 months of their original entry date.
+All subsequent requests for deferment beyond 12 months will require the student to reapply for admission. - The applicant's prior educational record will be evaluated according to the difficulty of the program undertaken, class rank, and grade point average.
 Applicants who have vocational training in culinary arts and related disciplines are expected to have strong marks in these areas. - The application is seen as a direct reflection of a student and the student's interest, motivation, confidence, and academic ability.
 The CIA will note the student's initiative in expressing and documenting these areas in the application materials. - All prospective students must demonstrate their proficiency in the English language at a level adequate for success at the CIA.
-If a student's primary spoken language is other than English, the submission of TOEFL, IELTS, or PTE Academic scores is required as part of the student's application.
+If a student's primary spoken language is other than English, the submission of TOEFL, IELTS, or

+PTE Academic scores is required as part of the student's application.
 Please see International Students for details.